rweddell/CustomerServiceBot/cs-nlg/README.md

 They makeup the 'distractor' component of the dataset.
 The format of Hugging Face's input requires distractor statements in the input for one of the model heads in order to classify a potential response as in-context.
 ### make_dataset.ipynb
-Running the cells in this notebook will read two text files and formats the contents according to the requirements of Hugging Face.
+Running the cells in this notebook will read two text files and format the contents according to the requirements of Hugging Face.
+A more thorough description is found within the notebook.
 ### training_schema.
 Shows the schema required by Hugging Face.